15 Inspiring Places in the U.S. to Learn About Black History

 A former slave who went on to become a leader of the Underground Railroad, Harriet Tubman is one of the most iconic women in history.
 The land encompassing her home in upstate New York was named a national park in 2017, ensuring its legacy.

-“What makes her so incredibly striking is that she went back several times after her own escape to freedom to help others,” Debra Michals, Ph.D. and director of women and gender studies at Merrimack College, told Travel + Leisure at the time.
+“What makes her so incredibly striking is that she went back several times after her own escape to freedom to help others,” Debra Michals, Ph.D. and director of women and gender studies at Merrimack College, told Travel + Leisure.
 “I don’t think most people today could comprehend what kind of inner fortitude and dedication to the larger cause of freedom that that must have taken.”